Learn The Alchemy of Herbal Medicine

 - Wisdom through the seasons

 Number of Students: Classes are kept small to maintain quality connections between students and with the teacher.
-15 students maximum.
+Class size is typically 15 people.

 How to Apply

 If you are passionate about natural medicine, healing, and using herbs for physical, emotional and spiritual nourishment I welcome your application.
-Registration is now open!
-Class begins October 2017, ends in June 2018.
 Early registration is recommended: every year there are more applicants than spaces, so consider acting quickly.

 What My Students Say